Dmitry-Skachkov/QE_examples/README.md

 *Note1*.
 There are available other on-line tools to generate k-points pathway, for example, [MaterialsCloud](https://www.materialscloud.org/work/tools/seekpath), with **different** notations for high-symmetry points.
 In QE there are implemented two different schemes for plotting pathway.

+*Note2*.
+Both on-line tools, AFlow and MaterialsCloud, transform initial system to new symmetrized system with different coordinate system.

 [Go to top](#quantum-espresso-usage)